23f2002684/RA2311003050143/campus_notifications/notification_system_design.md

 **Recommended DB: PostgreSQL (relational)**

-I'd go with a relational database like PostgreSQL because:
+I'll go with a relational database like PostgreSQL because:
 - Student and notification data is structured and well-defined
 - We need joins (e.g., fetch all unread notifications for a student)
 - We need aggregations (e.g., count unread, find by type)